 MTN Ghana Foundation has completed screening applications for its Bright Scholarship scheme for tertiary students for the 2020/2021 academic year.

 A total of 1,180 applications were received out of which 184 applicants were shortlisted for the final batch of the Scholarship.
-The shortlisted applicants comprised 134 males and 52 females selected from 20 tertiary institution across country.
+The shortlisted applicants comprised 134 males and 52 females selected from 20 tertiary institutions across the country.

 The shortlisted candidates will be interviewed by a panel composed of members of the academia and accredited human resource personnel from 17th– 21st August 2020 (Southern Sector) and 24th – 28th August 2020 (Northern Sector).